-Alabama Senator Jeff Sessions is Donald Trump‘s nominee for Attorney General and has his hearing before the Senate Judiciary Committee on January 10.
+Former Alabama Senator Jeff Sessions is Donald Trump‘s Attorney General and had his hearing before the Senate Judiciary Committee on January 10.
 Sessions and his wife, Mary Blackshear Sessions, have three children – Mary Abigail Reinhardt, Ruth Sessions Walk and Sam Sessions.
 The Sessions also have 10 grandchildren; Jane Ritchie, Alexa, Gracie, Sophia, Hannah, Joanna, Phoebe, Jim Beau, Lewis, and Nicholas.

 1. Mary’s Husband Paul Is a Commanding Officer on the U.S.S.
 Alabama Submarine

 Mary Abigail Reinhardt is married to Paul Reinhardt, the Commanding Officer, Blue Crew of the U.S.S.
 Alabama submarine.
 He graduated from the University of Virginia in 1997 with a B.A. in Government and was commissioned through the Naval ROTC program.

 Paul became commanding officer in December 2014, taking over from Commander Brad Terry.